 - For TTU departments hosting international visitors, contact our office as soon as you become aware of the visitor.
 That will allow additional time should your visitor encounter difficulties with invitation letters, visa appointments, etc.

 - For TTU departments wishing to pay or reimburse an international vendor, please email TechBuy within Vendor Services as soon as possible to start that process.

 How long do screenings take?

-Under normal circumstances, EC screenings should take 2 business days or less.
+- Under normal circumstances, EC screenings within this office should take 2 business days or less.